What is a PBX system and how does it work?Posted on: 2016-02-15 | Categories: VoIP VoIP Providers VoIP Services

 A hosted PBX system, also known as a virtual PBX, functions the same way as a traditional, on-premise PBX server in that it facilitates calls and communications in and out of an organization, but the system is managed virtually, usually by a third-party vendor, over the internet.

 This eliminates the physical installation, operation and management that comes with on-site PBX systems.
 VoIP service providers are essentially hosting the PBX server.
 Virtual PBX systems give enterprises increased flexibility to make changes to their current communication lines and systems, in real-time.

-This is a common question that businesses face in considering the upgrade to VoIP.
-Unfortunately there is no clear winner since each option has its own pros and cons.
-Most experts recommend that smaller businesses should opt for hosted services and larger organizations can manage on premise systems.
+This is a common question that businesses face in considering the upgrade to hosted PBX, also known as VoIP.
+Each option has its own pros and cons.
+Most experts recommend that smaller businesses should opt for hosted services and larger organizations can manage on-premise systems.
 But this is by no means a hard and fast rule.
-If a small business needs the control and customizability of their own IP PBX or a large organization simply prefers the hassle free option of cloud VoIP, those alternatives can work well too.
+If a small business needs the control and customizability of their own PBX server or a large organization simply prefers the hassle-free option of cloud VoIP, those alternatives can work well too.

 If an enterprise can afford the investment, on-premise PBX systems are generally a better solution as they reduce the cost per call.
 Over the long-term, it is also be cheaper than continually paying external vendors for access to their services.
 It is an especially good choice if the organization handles large call volumes on a regular basis.